Conceiva/MezzmoKodiPlugin/README.txt

 v1.0.9.7

--  Fixed issue where Kodi sync setting was only being read when Kodi started vs. right after a setting change.
+-  Fixed issue where Kodi sync setting was only being read when the addon starts vs. right after a setting change.
 -  Added database cleanup functions on Kodi shutdown.
 -  Addressed potential minor memory leak by explicitly closing database cursors.